 However, the Labor Code excludes certain groups from its coverage, including government employees governed by civil service regulations, international organizations with diplomatic immunities, and individuals in the informal sector under specific conditions.

 This broad coverage ensures that the vast majority of workers in the Philippines are protected under labor laws, promoting fair treatment in the company and providing mechanisms for resolving employment disputes.
-Understanding this coverage as HR teams and business owners is essential in developing policies compliant with the Labor Code of the Philippines 2024, fostering a sound and supportive work environment.
+Understanding this coverage as HR teams and business owners is essential in developing policies compliant with the Labor Code of the Philippines 2024 and 2025, fostering a sound and supportive work environment.

 What are the types of employment?